EdTech

 Games can support the development of critical thinking skills.
 During individual and team activities, students tackle a number of problems to reach a goal.
 Plans of action might change when presented with new issues.
 Students can assess risks when debating appropriate paths forward.
 Throughout it all, the need for strategizing and decision-making helps students enhance their critical thinking as they develop a plan for success.

-4. Classroom games reinforce social and emotional learning through education
+4. Classroom games reinforce SEL through education

 If one student is being particularly quiet, another might take note and decide to advocate for them to the rest of the team.
 Or, when debating how to play a game, students might take into account how all members of the team feel about the options before coming to a final decision.